The Student Recreation Center (SRC) cost 29.5 million dollars to complete.

-Recreational Services within the Division of Student Affairs promotes healthy lifestyles through exceptional recreational programs, services and facilities.
+Recreational Services promotes healthy lifestyles through exceptional recreational programs, services and facilities.

 Recreational Services will be the leader in recreational programs among urban universities serving a diverse student body.

 In the spring of 1994, former University President Carl V. Patton appointed a task force to investigate the feasibility of building a dedicated recreation center at Georgia State University.
 The faculty, students and staff members of the task force spent the spring and summer soliciting information from other universities about the impact, magnitude, costs and contents of such centers.
 The group focused on urban university comparisons.
 They collected floor plans, photos, statistics and fee information.
 The combination of their hard work and dedication played a significant role in planning this facility and establishing its policies.
 Student employees serve in a variety of capacities.
 A full-time professional staff supervises the Student Recreation Center’s daily activities and administers a variety of non-credit instructional programs.